cloudflare/cloudflare-docs/content/support/Traffic/Argo Tunnel/Exposing applications running on Microsoft Azure with Cloudflare Argo Tunnel.md

 ## Overview

 Cloudflare Argo Tunnel can expose applications running on the Microsoft Azure platform.
-See Cloudflare's [install & configure Argo Tunnel](https://developers.cloudflare.com/argo-tunnel/quickstart/) guide.
+Refer to Cloudflare's [install & configure Argo Tunnel](https://developers.cloudflare.com/argo-tunnel/quickstart/) guide.
 Also, a prebuilt Cloudflare Linux image exists on the Azure Marketplace.
 To simplify the process of connecting Azure applications to Cloudflare’s network, deploy the prebuilt image to an Azure resource group.

 Prerequisites include: